 Shari and Hutch live on the road full-time in their vintage “canned ham” trailer.
 Every week, they’re bringing us stories from the road.
-This week, they’re sharing their tips for making a Walmart RV parking spot feel just like home.
+This week, they’re sharing their tips for making Walmart camping feel just like home.

 For many, Walmart is a cheap place to buy toilet paper and potato chips.
 For a smaller population — mostly seasoned campers or nomadic folk — Walmart is a last resort camping option for their RV or campervan.
 For the latter, there’s lots of advice out there about how NOT to sleep at Walmarts.